 What are service fees?
 Am I subject to them?

 New development in Tuscaloosa creates increasing demands upon our city’s infrastructure and services.
-In order to best serve our citizens, service fees will be charged on most new residential and commercial development to help pay the costs of new or upgraded water and sewer infrastructure.
+To best serve our citizens, service fees will be charged on most new residential and commercial development to help pay the costs of new or upgraded water and sewer infrastructure.

 - Single-family detached homes